-Military Credit: Virginia Wesleyan follows the guidelines set forth by the American Council on Education (ACE) when granting credit for educational experiences in the armed services.
-Veterans should submit an appropriate transcript (such as SMART, AARTS, etc.).
+Military Credit: Virginia Wesleyan follows the guidelines set forth by the American Council on

+Education (ACE) when granting credit for educational experiences in the armed services.
+Veterans should submit an appropriate transcript (Joint Services, etc.).
 Credit awarded must be equivalent to courses offered at Virginia Wesleyan or logical extensions thereof and are subject to review by faculty in the academic field.
 A student may receive a maximum of 32 semester hours for military credit.